-Our Looked After Children Lead is:
+Our Looked After Children Leads are:

-Berrybrook - Kayleigh Penny Dunstall Hill - Lauren Macdonald Perry Hall - Carol Russell Stanley Road - Claire Alviti Woodthorne - Laura Swann Bird's Bush - Jo Davies Forest Hills - Kate Daley
+Berrybrook - Kayleigh Penny Dunstall Hill - Lauren Macdonald Perry Hall - Carol Russell Stanley Road - Claire Alviti Woodthorne - Laura Swann Bird's Bush - Jo Davies

 Our LAC lead will undertake any relevant training to update their skills, understanding and knowledge enable them to keep our looked after children safe.
 Our Looked after children lead will promote the educational, physical, social and emotional welfare of children who are looked after.